ernohanninen/trajectory_inference_pipeline/README.md

  - params.skip_paga: if false PAGA trajectory inference method is executed.
  - params.slingshot_start_cluster: the cluster where the slingshot trajectory origins.
  - params.slingshot_extend_value: specifies the method how to handle the root and leaf clusters when constructing the Slingshot trajectory curves.
 Possible values: "y", "n" and "pc1".
 More information see "extend" from: https://rdrr.io/github/kstreet13/slingshot/man/slingParams.html
  - params.sligshot_clusters: clusters to be used to construct and visualize the Slingshot trajectory.
-These should be clusters from the h5ad data.
+These needs to be clusters from the h5ad data.
  - params.palantir_start_cell: Start cell for the Palantir trajectories.
  - params.palantir_clusters: clusters to be used to visualize the Palantir results.
-These should be clusters from the h5ad data.
+These needs to be clusters from the h5ad data.
  - params.skip_tradeSeq: if skip_slingshot is false and skip_tradeSeq is false, the script which runs fitGAM and associationTest functions from tradeSeq package is executed.
-- params.skip_gsea = if skip_palantir and skip_gsea are false, GSEA analysis is performed for Palantir lineages.
-If skip_slingshot, skip_tradeSeq and skip_gsea are false ,GSEA analysis is performed for Slingshot trajectories.
+- params.skip_gsea = if skip_palantir and skip_gsea are false, GSEA analysis is performed for the Palantir trajectory.
+If skip_slingshot, skip_tradeSeq and skip_gsea are false, GSEA analysis is performed for the Slingshot trajectory.
 - params.skip_enrichr = if skip_palantir and skip_enrichr are false, Enrichr analysis is performed for Palantir lineages.
 If skip_slingshot, skip_tradeSeq and skip_enrichr are false, Enrichr analysis is performed for Slingshot trajectories.
 - params.gene_set: specifies the path to the gene set used in the Enrichr.
 The gene sets, should be loaded in gene_sets folder.
 See the available gene sets: https://maayanlab.cloud/Enrichr/#libraries
-- params.ernichr_num_genes: specifies the number of most associated significant genes to run the Enrichr with.
+- params.enrichr_num_genes: specifies the number of most associated significant genes to run the Enrichr with.
+- params.skip_diffusion_comp_correlation: if skip_palantir and skip_diffusion_comp_correlation are false spearman correlation is exectued to the diffusion components.
+In addition the scripts runs GSEA and Enrichr to the result from the spearman correlation. params.diff_comp_gene_set: specifies the path to the gene set used in the Enrichr and GSEA for the genes correlating with diffusion component.
+The gene sets, should be loaded in gene_sets folder.
+See the available gene sets: https://maayanlab.cloud/Enrichr/#libraries params.enrichr_diff_comp_num_genes: specifies the number of most associated significant genes to run the Enrichr with for the genes correlating with diffusion component.

+## Notes of the pipeline
+- Palantir diffusion components are computed with all observations in the data, making the GSEA function for diffusion components computationally demanding.
+If the dataset is big the GSEA function requires a lot of computational resources.
+- Even though the tradeSeq fitGAM function is executed only with the variable genes it also requires a lot of computational resources.

 ## Requirements for h5ad input file
 - Anndata (adata) object with variable features in adata.var.